 Limestone: This sedimentary rock is weaker than granite, so the problems are bigger.
 The biggest problem of limestone due to erosion is that as the time passes, it becomes more and more porous.

-Why did they have chosen volcanic rocks?
+Why did they choose volcanic rocks?
 And limestone?

-It was very common to use igneous rocks in constructions because volcanic rocks are more dense, more durable and harder rocks so this means that they support more the pass of the time.
+It was very common to use igneous rocks in constructions because volcanic rocks are more dense, more durable and harder rocks, so this means that they endure the passing of the time.

-And in the case of limestone is because it is a very important component of grey cement but it can also be the main component of the construction.
-It is an important component of gray cement used in modern constructions and can also be used as the main component.
+Limestone is a very important component of grey cement, but it can also be the main component of construction.
+It is an important component of grey cement used in modern constructions and can also be used as the main component.

 Basilica of San Miguel inside

 Basilica de San Miguel